IBM/ibmi-oss-docs/troubleshooting/README.md

 ## I'm still having issues!

-If you are having an issue that's not listed above or the solution provided did not help, please open a ticket [here](https://bitbucket.org/ibmi/opensource/issues).
+If you are having an issue that's not listed above or the solution provided did not help, please search existing issues or open a ticket [here](https://github.com/IBM/ibmi-oss-docs/issues).